 In reality, it shows the results of the entire project that offers training to local women to keep this beautiful ancient tradition, the art of weaving, alive, not only to preserve the culture but also to offer them a sustainable occupation.

 You can learn more on Museo de Textiles website.

 A beautiful neoclassical building from 1891, originally intended to be a seminary.
 The house was restored, furnished, and inhabited by Frans Blom and Gertrude Duby some of the greatest collectors of the time.
 You can appreciate pre-Columbian, ethnographic, historical, and documentary objects, and art in all forms of expression.
 Definitely, a unique place to visit.

 Museo del Ambar

-Located within the premises of the ex-convent of La Merced, this Museum is definitely a must if you are into precious stones since the Amber is typical of Chiapas.
+Located within the premises of the ex-convent of La Merced, this Museum is definitely a must if you are into precious stones since Amber is typical of Chiapas.

-In this exposition, more than 350 classified pieces are exhibited, which complement each of the topics that explain the origin of amber, formation, location of the deposits, extraction, commercialization, ancient and current uses of amber.
+In this exposition, more than 350 classified pieces are exhibited, which complement each of the topics that explain the origin of amber, its formation, location of the deposits, extraction, commercialization, and ancient and current uses of amber.

 Texts, certificates, photographs, videos, etc. complement all the information that the visitor wants to know.